sumithra18/M1_Covid_Vaccination_Booking_System/1_Requirements/README.md

+      _REQUIREMENT_
       Capture all the requirements Abstraction, Designing,Implementation.

 Captures Basic Planning of the project